TeachmanLab/MTData/docs/source/dataCookBook.md

   - Does the **total number of entries match** *across tables*?
   - Does it **match the number of accounts and logs** you have from the system?

-  If it doesn't (unfortunately it is ususally the case), then, **did these mismatches happen *systemmatically*?**
+  If it doesn't (unfortunately it is usually the case), then, **did these mismatches happen *systematically*?**

-  **Systemmetical mismatch** includes situations like:
+  **Systematical mismatch** includes situations like:
-  - You are missing data **only for a period of time**.
+  - You found missing/duplicated data **only for a period of time**.

-    For example, no enteries are recorded during Mar 3 to present.
+    For example, no entries are recorded during Mar 3 to present.
-  - You are missing data **proportionally/only for one or some conditions**.
+  - You found missing/duplicated data **proportionally/only for one or some conditions**.

     For example, if you are missing a third of records in a specific table, it will be worth to check if those missings are all from participants in the same condition.

-  - You are missing data **only for a specific session**.
+  - You found missing/duplicated data **only for a specific session**.

     In this case, something might go wrong in your *SSS*.